GDBobby/MapleAssistant/readme.txt

 	while not desireable, ele staff multipliers have been hardcoded in the getMultMagic function corsair custom mix removed, may be reimplemented in future

+	v2.0.1
+		chain lightning chain reduction removed, apparently it's not implemented vanish and wind walk delay changed from 60 to 120 dark impale speed is changed to the same speeds as brandish heaven's hammer has been implemented.
+I'm not 100% sure if the -450ms adjustment is included or not heaven's hammer formula is assumed to use only swing multiplier, and have a 90% mastery cooldowns have been added to speed slot 6, should now be easier to adjust

 Notes :